 Prior to her field education post, she was a school clinician at Vista Del Mar Child and Family Services in Los Angeles, California.
 In this role, she designed and supervised a field practicum for Master of Social Work students from USC and UCLA.

-Brown has extensive experience working with children, adolescents and adults managing severe mental illness, autism spectrum disorders, substance-use recovery, trauma, and grief.
+Brown has extensive experience working with children, adolescents, and adults managing severe mental illness, autism spectrum disorders, substance-use recovery, chronic pain, grief and loss, and trauma.
 Her clinical training includes a post-graduate fellowship at the Reiss-Davis Child Study Center in Los Angeles.
-She is certified in Eye Movement Desensitization and Reprocessing (EMDR) Therapy, and is a board certified dance/movement therapist.
+She is certified in Eye Movement Desensitization and Reprocessing (EMDR) Therapy, is an Approved EMDR Consultant, and is a board certified dance/movement therapist.

-In her private psychotherapy practice, Brown works with individuals, groups and communities, emphasizing the importance of the body in recovering from trauma and the inherently healing nature of dance, movement and creative expression.
-She presents nationally and internationally on these topics in addition to trauma-informed practices in social work education, and DEI and social justice in field education.
+In her private psychotherapy practice, Brown works with individuals, groups, and communities, emphasizing the importance of the body in recovering from trauma and the inherently healing nature of dance, movement, and creative expression.
+She presents nationally and internationally on these topics in addition to trauma-informed practices in social work education.

 University of California, Los Angeles: M.S.W.
 2004